realvisiontv/rv-dis-interviews/interviews/minting page/README.md

 addresses to a minting Allow List, so to speak.)
 Therefore the candidate will be able to authorize their own address, and any other addresses they wish to test with, the ability to mint NFTs from the smart contract.
 - Real Vision will provide the candidate with the address of the smart contract on Goerli.
-- The smart contract code can be found in the sub-directories of this repo/directory.
+- The smart contract code can be found in a sub-directory of this repo/directory.

 #### What the candidate should create